 Another option could be a perennial classic, sage.
 This silvery green harkens to colors in nature and is one of Restoration Hardware’s best-selling paint colors of all time.
 It looks great with a variety of accent colors and takes on light as well as dark spaces with flair.

-You could also take advantage of your kitchen’s layers to paint an island in a jewel tone while keeping the rest neutral, or accenting a set of cabinets with the color.
-The leeway you have with what to paint no longer rests in using a uniform color throughout your kitchen.
+Or, if you want to be a bit more daring, you could also take advantage of your kitchen’s layers to paint an island aqua or sky blue while keeping the rest neutral, or accenting a set of cabinets with the color.
+The leeway you have with what to paint no longer rests in using a uniform color throughout your kitchen — and you can deliver a retro feel without overwhelming the space.

 Warm colors fulfill this shift because they can hide a lot — fingerprints, dust, and natural kitchen grime — without a massive tax on your daily labor.
 And since open-floor plans are also heading out, mimicking the kitchen spaces of old European apartments and country houses could be just the answer we need.